clang88/photobooth-app/src/photobooth/plugins/filter_openai/README.md

 ### Adding New Styles

+1. Modify the `style_prompts` list in the plugin configuration
+2. Add a new `StylePrompt` with your desired `style_name` and `prompt`
-1. Add new style to `style_prompts` in `config.py`
+3. The new style will automatically appear in the available filters

-2. Add corresponding prompt to `style_prompts` configuration
-3. Update user documentation
+### Custom Prompts

+Each style uses a text prompt to guide the AI generation.
+You can customize these prompts to achieve different artistic effects.

 ## Dependencies